UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 here, we will be using the more advanced way to run the project from the command line.

-to run multiple instances of the project at once (this networking project is a perfect example).  so this time, we will launch the game in `windowed` mode from the command line.
+to run multiple instances of the project at once (this networking project is a perfect example), this time we will launch the game in `windowed` mode from the command line.

 - run the game in a windowed size screen (i.e. not full screen)
 	- using `-windowed -resx=800 -resy=600` parameter to do this